icelandico/geodev_site/src/lib/content/blog/tricity-metro-system.md

 ---
-templateKey: blog-post
-title: The (im)possible metro system in Tricity.
-Part 1
+category: Cartography
+date: 2024-08-10 22:09:00+00:00
+description: Explore theoretical metro routes for Tricity, Poland.
+Discover geographic conditions and potential subway lines to enhance the region's transport system.
+  Dive into cartography and urban planning.
 slug: tricity metro system
-date: 2024-08-10T22:09:00.000Z
-category: Cartography
 tag:
 - geography
 - various
+templateKey: blog-post
+title: The (im)possible metro system in Tricity.
+Part 1
 ---

 If you visit this page you may notice that apart from programming I'm strongly interested in cartography.
 I decided to look at the issue of transport development in the area where I live (<a href="https://en.wikipedia.org/wiki/Tricity,_Poland">Tricity</a>) and prepare some maps regarding this topic.
 My main goal is to present a theoretical (and certainly impossible to build) possible routes of the metro system.
 I want to cover this topic in two articles.
 In the first one (which you are reading) I will briefly outline the geographic conditions of the region (demography, population density, terrain).
 In the next article, I would like to present how the region's current transportation system looks like and how potential subway lines can be designed to supplement the existing network.
 Of course, this is not a scientific work.
 I made maps, collected data and wanted to summarize my conclusions.
 ## Current situation